heyuanliu-intel/llm/stable_diffusion/README.md

 # Accelerating Stable Diffusion Inference on Intel CPUs

-### How to setup benchmarking environment for Baseline Benchmarking and IPEX
+### How to setup benchmarking environment for Baseline Benchmarking and IPEX (Torch 1.13.1)

 ```
 conda create --name sb python=3.8.13 -y